JiveDig/testimonials-submissions/README.md

 # Testimonials - Submissions
 Front end posting of 'Testimonials by WooThemes' plugin.
-Form and processing via CMB2 (CMB2 is built in to this plugin)
+Form and processing via CMB2 (CMB2 is built in to this plugin).
+This plugin doesn't load stylesheet for your form.
+It's purposely lightweight.
+Add your own styles inside your theme or a custom plugin.

 **This is a 3rd party plugin, no affiliation with WooThemes.**